 If you are looking for something to use onstage you'll want something without built-in speakers.
 You can check out our picks of the top stage pianos here.
 If you need something that is both portable and used in the home there are hybrid models.
 However, if you want something more permanent that has a finished look go for a piano/stand combination.

 The video below does a great job in summarizing what we've talked about below.
 Have a watch if you prefer to digest your information in video form.

-The Best Digital Piano Under $200 For Beginners
+Digital Pianos Under $200 - Great For Beginners

 The RockJam keyboard is the ideal digital piano for beginner piano players.
 If you are unsure if you really want to commit to learning piano, or are unsure if your child will enjoy it, the RockJam is a safe bet.
 There are very few digital pianos that offer the entire package at such a reasonable price.

 While you won't be getting the same sound quality as intermediate pianos, beginner piano players likely won't notice.
 The beginner piano player will have 100 sounds to choose from alongside 100 rhythm tracks.
 The RockJam also provides 50 demo songs to play along with - great for when you're lacking inspiration.

 The LCD screen will give you the correct chords to be playing and the note of the key when you press it down.
 Helpful for anyone just learning music theory.
 You'll also have access to 50 free songs on the Maestro iPad app.
 Keep in mind that this only works with an iPad.

 Perfect option for young kids or beginners on a budget.